department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 You may be able to get disability benefits if the below descriptions are true for you.

 **This must be true:**
- - You have an illness believed to be caused by Agent Orange (called a presumptive disease)
+ - You have an illness we believe is caused by Agent Orange (called a presumptive disease)

 **And at least one of these must also be true.
 You:**
  - Came into contact with Agent Orange while serving in the military, **or**